tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ### `HelloAsync` Class

-This class is similar to what we created [previously](/2020/05/concurrent-ruby-hello-async/).
+This class is similar to what we created in a [previous post](/2020/05/concurrent-ruby-hello-async/).
 For more details on setting up a class to work with the `Concurrent::Async` module, please check out that post.